DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-After a month travelling across this vast region, here are our 10 interesting facts about Patagonia we learnt on this stunning journey.
+After a month travelling across this vast region of South America as a gay couple, we've put together our 10 interesting facts about Patagonia.

-The story goes that when Portuguese explorer, Ferdinand Magellan, first set foot here in 1520, he found large footprints of the natives.
+The story goes that when fabulous Portuguese explorer, Ferdinand Magellan, first set foot here in 1520, he found large footprints of the natives.
 Later when he met them, he alleged they were almost twice the size of normal human size, measuring around 4 metres (13ft)!
-Future explorers also wrote about meeting Patagonian giants, but later criticised for being exaggerations.
+Future explorers also wrote about meeting Patagonian giants but were later criticised for exaggerating.

 Fantasy or not, the myth of the giant natives inspired the name for the area, which has been used ever since.

-It has the second longest living species on Earth
+It has the second-longest living species on Earth

 This famous tree is located in the UNESCO listed Alerces National Park on the Western side of Chubut, Argentina Patagonia, near the Chilean border.
 The National Park was created in 1937 to protect this family of ancient trees.